 The tax on unrelated business income first appeared in the Code in 1950.
 Congress' principal purpose in enacting UBIT was to provide a level competitive playing field for tax-paying business – so that tax-exempt organizations could not use their privileged tax status to unfairly compete with tax-paying businesses in activities unrelated to their purposes.
-But instead of prohibiting tax-exempt entities from engaging in any business activities at all (and denying or revoking tax exemption because of such activities) – which it had considered doing – it chose to specifically permit a certain degree of business activity by tax-exempt organizations, but to tax it like any other for-profit business.
-Thus, such business activities are permissible, so long as the activities are not a “substantial part of its activities.”
+But instead of prohibiting tax-exempt entities from engaging in any business activities at all (and denying or revoking tax exemption because of such activities) – which it had considered doing – Congress chose to specifically permit a certain degree of business activity by tax-exempt organizations, but tax that activity like any other for-profit business.
+Thus, such business activities are permissible, so long as the activities are not a “substantial part of [the nonprofit’s] activities.”
 The tax applies to virtually all tax-exempt entities.

 The most common form of unrelated business income for nonprofits, by far, is advertising income (e.g., in periodicals, on websites, on social media).

-The imposition of the unrelated business income tax is at the 21% flat federal corporate income tax rate.
+UBIT is imposed at the 21% flat federal corporate income tax rate.
 Deductions are permitted for expenses that are “directly connected” with the carrying on of the unrelated trade or business, and net operating losses are allowed to be carried forward and backward (with certain limitation).
 Losses from one unrelated business activity are not able to offset gains in another; profits and losses are determined per activity.

 (1) from a trade or business;